jabowery/HumesGuillotine/LaboratoryOfTheCounties/README.md

 ### Relaxations

+-   The decompressed `LaboratoryOfTheCounties.csv` need match only the number of significant digits in the original values.
+This will be determined by taking the decompressed values and rounding them to the number of significant digits in the original values.
 -   In lieu of a self-extracting archive, a decompressor program `decompLotC` plus a compressed file `LaboratoryOfTheCountiesCompressed.bhm` may be published, where